EmmanuelChiobi/IS601_ecommerce/README.md

 Procedure to execute project:-

-- Download the project files into a folder
+- Download the project files
 - Copy all files into an empty folder if necessary
 -  Open CMD and navigate to Assignment4/assignment folder
 -  Run command 'python manage.py runserver'